-Director Since September 2010

-Board Committees: Compensation (Chair) and Corporate Governance Committees Business Experience, Qualifications and Affiliations: The Board has concluded that
+Director Since September 2010 Age: 66 Board Committees: Compensation (Chair) and Corporate Governance Committees Business Experience, Qualifications and Affiliations: The Board has concluded that

 Ms. Marsh is qualified to serve on the Board because she has extensive "C-suite" leadership and expertise in the healthcare industry.
-In fact, in 2004, Modern Healthcare named her as one of the nation's 100 most powerful people in healthcare.
 Ms. Marsh's experience and understanding of the challenges and opportunities of large healthcare facilities is immensely useful in directing our strategy to innovate and provide enhanced and expanded workforce solutions service offerings to meet our clients' shifting needs.
-Ms. Marsh serves as a director of Owens & Minor, Inc., a healthcare supply management company, and also serves on its Audit Committee and Strategic Planning Committee.
-She also serves on the board and the Compensation Committee of Teichert, a privately held company.
+Ms. Marsh serves as a director of Owens & Minor, Inc., a healthcare supply management company, and also serves on its Governance Committee, as Chairperson, and on its Compensation and Strategic Planning Committee.
+In 2014, Ms. Marsh was elected to the Board of Thoratec Corporation, a publicly-held medical device company, and serves on its Audit Committee.
+She also serves on the Board and the Compensation Committee of Teichert, a privately held company.
 Ms. Marsh served as President and CEO of Stanford Hospital and Clinics for eight years, from April 2002 until her retirement in August 2010.
 Previously, Ms. Marsh served as the CEO of UC Davis Medical Center and the Chief Operating Officer of the UC Davis Health System from 1999 to 2002.
 Prior to that time, she served as the Senior Vice President for Professional Services and Managed Care at the University of Pennsylvania Health System, and before that as President and CEO of Matthew Thornton Health Plan in Nashua, New Hampshire.
 Ms. Marsh is a past Chair of the Board of Trustees for the California Hospital Association and the California Association of Hospitals and Health Systems and a former director of Ascension Healthcare Network, a privately held company.